 Using the latest techniques and proven innovations in our state-of-the-art facilities, Dr. Stuart Kaufman MD and Dr. Jonathan Kaufman MD are Tampa Bay’s premier cataract surgeons.
 The skill to perform precise cataract procedures comes from years of training, dedication, and experience.

 A cataract is an opacity or clouding of the normally clear lens of the eye.
 Cataracts are created by a multitude of different factors including the aging process, metabolic changes, trauma, various forms of radiation, UV light of the sun, diabetes, extremely high eye pressure, and certain drugs like steroids.

 Cataracts are the leading cause of vision loss among adults age sixty and older.
 They can impair vision which makes performing everyday activities increasingly difficult.

 In simple terms, a cataract is usually part of the normal aging process that changes the natural, clear lens of the eye into a cloudy, opaque structure that inhibits or diminishes the passage of light to the retina.
 The condition can be compared to a window that is frosted or “fogged” with steam.

-Cataract surgery is considered one of the most popular and high successful procedures.
+Cataract surgery is considered one of the most popular and successful procedures in the country.
 In fact, a study by the American Society of Cataract and Refractive Surgery recently reported that more than 98 percent of cataract patients had their vision successfully improved following surgery.
-Many patients report vision that is even better than before they developed cataracts.
+Many patients report vision that is even better today than before they developed cataracts.
 Results are permanent; once removed, cataracts will not recur.